-- 1. A student attending a non-member charter school, alternative school or program (including district correspondence) during the first semester of ninth grade; and a student transferring from out-of-district who attends a non-member charter school, alternative school or program (including district correspondence) after the first semester of the ninth grade, must designate a member school within the district as the School of Eligibility. - 2.
-The School of Eligibility of a student, other than a first semester freshman, who transfers to a non-member charter school, alternative school or program (including district correspondence), from another school within that district, will be the member school from which the student transferred.
+1. A student attending a non-member charter school, alternative school or program (including district correspondence) during the first semester of ninth grade; and a student transferring from out-of-district who attends a non-member charter school, alternative school or program (including district correspondence) after the first semester of the ninth grade, must designate a member school within the district as the School of Eligibility.

+2. The School of Eligibility of a student, other than a first semester freshman, who transfers to a nonmember charter school, alternative school or program (including district correspondence), from another school within that district, will be the member school from which the student transferred.

-3. A student attending a non-member charter school, alternative school or program (including district correspondence) whom wishes to change his/her School of Eligibility will be ineligible for Varsity, State Qualifying and State Championship interscholastic competition at the new School of Eligibility for one calendar year, from the start of the next semester at the new school of eligibility based on the date of receipt by ASAA of the Application for Changing School of Eligibility form.
-At schools with no sub-varsity teams, the student could ask for a waiver to participate on the varsity team during the regular season, but would not be able to participate at either conference or state tournaments.
+3. A student attending a non-member charter school, alternative school or program (including district correspondence) who wishes to change his/her School of Eligibility will be ineligible for Varsity, State Qualifying and State Championship interscholastic competition for one calendar year, from the date of receipt by ASAA of the Application for Changing School of Eligibility form in the new school in team sports.
+Students participating in individual sports may compete on varsity during regular season, but are ineligible for State Qualifying and State Championship interscholastic competition for one calendar year, from the date of neuronal sports.
+Students participating in individual sports may compete on varsity during regular season, but are ineligible for State Qualifying and State Championship interscholastic competition for one calendar year, from the date of first attendance in the new school.

+Students who live with coaches are ineligible (see Section 5, E).
+At schools with no sub-varsity team sports, the student could ask for a waiver to participate on the varsity team during the regular season, but would not be able to participate at either conference or state tournaments.